 Perhaps the downside of the traditional floor plan is resale value.
 In today’s society, most of the newer homes built have the open concept and the older, more traditional homes have been modified to gain at least some open concept features.
 If you were to build a traditional floor plan home today, it will be imperative to find a traditional floor plan home buyer when it comes time to sell and an entire generation of younger home buyers have been raised in the open concept home.
 This style also limits the ease of traffic and interest in a collaborative lifestyle.
 Each room needs its own lighting and its own decor and its own version of attention.
 And it is much more difficult to “keep an eye” on a child while working in another room.
 Potential buyers may feel a bit claustrophobic when considering the traditional floor plan.

 So, Which is Best For You?

 The answer to that question relies solely on you and what you want and need from your home.
 If you want and need a collaborative, shared lifestyle enabling you to multitask, then the open concept may be the route for you.
 If you desire the privacy and stability and classic style of the houses that many people grew up in, the traditional layout could be the better option.
 Or perhaps a hybrid of the best of both plans.
 One common area of a smaller design while maintaining several individual “rooms” are the types of customized plans popping up more and more as time moves forward.
 In any case, the construction of your new home is a huge financial decision and the home must be built to suit your needs and also make you feel most comfortable.
-At Hagen Homes, we want you to be completely satisfied with your choices and our results.
-Give our trusted pros a call and let’s set up a meeting to discuss which of these two wonderful styles of homes best fit your needs and your budget!
+At Hagen Homes, we want you to be completely satisfied with your choices, including if you have an open concept or traditional floor plan.
+Contact us today and let’s set up a meeting to discuss which of these two wonderful styles of homes best fit your needs and your budget!